 I honestly didn’t think 5 chicks could be so destructive in just a few weeks.
 This meant I had to get creative and change things around.
 So, I brought my fall garden outside the sanctuary and planted broccoli near the herbs.

-The lettuce, spinach and cauliflower were planted in new raised beds from my garden line here.
+The lettuce, spinach and cauliflower were planted in new raised beds and I also love planting in my Starter Boxes.
+Get that DIY project here.

 Let’s Focus on Those 4 Reasons